Godfrey Onah: Public speaking

 On 25 July 2025, Onah spoke on "Moral Integrity: Fortress Of A Healthy Nation" in the annual lecture of the Catholic Brothers United at St. Agnes Catholic Church in Maryland, US.
 On 26 September 2025, he delivered the Ahiajoku annual lecture at Ahiajoku Convention Centre in Owerri, Imo State on the title "The Future of Igbo Economy Amidst the Challenges of Insecurity in the Southeast: A Call for Paradigm Shift".

+Views

+Onah has advocated that priest give the congregation chance to carry out the Sacrament of Penance.
+On 4 July 2024 during the homily for his 11th episcopal anniversary, he told priests that, "not availing the Sacrament of Penance to the people of God regularly can cause them to lose the 'sense of guilt'...If you allow the people to lose the sense of guilt, it will not be long before they lose the sense of the sacred, because it is standing before the sacred that you feel your worthiness and the need to ask for forgiveness".

 Personal life

-Onah is fluent in Igbo, English, French, Italian and German languages.
+Onah is fluent in Igbo, English, French, Spanish, Italian and German languages.
+He was the first bishop to be appointed during the pontificate of Pope Francis.